xcart/xcart-docs/_pages/kb_en/modules/product_questions.md

 ## Vendor Experience

-The module Product Questions can be used in X-Cart Multivendor stores.
+The addon Product Questions can be used in X-Cart Multivendor stores.
 For details see the section {% link "Product Questions: Usage with Multivendor" ref_6GeYbVmv %}.

 ## Email Notifications

-Email notifications sent by the module can be managed by the store administrator in the **Email notifications** section of the Admin area (Store setup -> Email notifications).
+Email notifications sent by the addon can be managed by the store administrator in the **Email notifications** section of the Admin area (Store setup -> Email notifications).
 For more info on the management of email notifications, see {% link "Email notifications: setup and maintenance" ref_5QLrLCu7 %}.

    ![adm-email-notifications.png]({{site.baseurl}}/attachments/ref_2FZ36bkz/adm-email-notifications.png)